albar965/littlenavmap-manual/src/en/ROUTEEXPORTALL.rst

 Cancel
 ^^^^^^^^^^^

-Discards all changes and closes the dialog.
+Discards all changes except table formatting and closes the dialog.

 .. _multiexport-menu: